- Chester County Intermediate Unit

 Navigate 360

-CCIU is working toward implementing Navigate 360, a safety platform application that will allow schools to increase safety standards through tools that provide advanced emergency notifications, improve response, grant staff instant access to safety information, and spread safety awareness.
+CCIU is working toward implementing Navigate 360, a safety platform application that will allow schools to increase safety standards using tools that provide advanced emergency notifications, improve response, grant staff instant access to safety information, and spread safety awareness.
 By using Navigate 360 as part of our emergency communication and safety protocols, CCIU can obtain a single line of emergency communication that could be accessed by all staff, from any location, and maintain a backup communication channel.

 School Visitors/Navigate 360